 - Previous traumatic events: Experiencing a major stress or traumatic event early in life, such as sexual assault, serious illness, or death of a loved one, can also make you more susceptible.

 According to the Anxiety and Depression Association of America, about 2-3% of Americans experience panic disorder every year, and about 5% will experience it at some point in their lives.
 The World Health Organization with the Harvard School of Public Health reported that panic disorder is the fifth most disabling mental health problem in the developed world.

 Panic disorder is characterized by panic attacks that occur suddenly.
 Panic attacks often build quickly and reach their highest intensity in a matter of minutes.
 They usually last between 5-20 minutes, and can occur several times a day, week, month, or even just a few times a year.

-- A fear of losing control, or of death, during a panic attack
+- Persistent fear of losing control, having a heart attack, or exacerbation as a result of panic attack

 How Is Panic Disorder Diagnosed?

 If you suspect you’re experiencing panic attacks, you should visit your primary care provider, who can properly diagnose your condition and confirm that you don’t have another condition with similar symptoms, like cardiovascular or thyroid disorders.